-Intensity: For purposes of this section of the regulations, intensity is a measure GENERAL EXPECTATION of the magnitude and negative impact of a land use on a neighboring land use.
-It is recommended THE INTENT IS that a lesser intensity use be buffered from THE NEGATIVE IMPACTS OF a higher intensity use.
-Buffering is recommended on the higher intensity development when that development occurs.
+Intensity: For purposes of this section of the regulations, intensity is a general expectation of the magnitude and negative impact of a land use on a neighboring land use.
+The intent is that a lesser intensity use be buffered from the negative impacts of a higher intensity use.